jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 #### 2020-05-18 Done Merging Commands Articles Together

 - [x] I still mean to rename the docs so the 'in a Diagram suffixes are gone.
-- [x] Could not see a pattern in what I would want browsing the first few documents.
+- [x] Could not see a pattern in what I might want browsing the first few documents.
 - [x] Maybe I want to group the first ones into a Main Concepts article.
 - [x] I might want to inspect it some more in search of ideas.
 - [x] Main Concepts:
-    - [x] I suspect I would like to put the 10 documents Commands.docx until Active Clause.docx in one document.
+    - [x] I suspect I might like to put the 10 documents Commands.docx until Active Clause.docx in one document.
 - [x] Hard to group:
     - [x] Start & Stop.docx until 13.1.
 Changing Inactive to Executable.docx the articles are sort of medium sized and hard to view as a group together, I think.
 - [x] Personal feeling: I think the information rate is too high for me now.
 Lots of topics rush by my eyes at a large pace and my energy level is dropping.
-- [x] Even if I do not know how I could group together many of the articles logically, if I can find a few groups, that would already benefit the overviewability of the topic list.
+- [x] Even if I do not know how I could group together many of the articles logically, if I can find a few groups, that might already benefit the overviewability of the topic list.
 - [x] ~~These are small:~~
     - [x] ~~"15.0.
 Command References Inside Commands.docx"~~
     - [x] ~~"16.2.
 Executables & Executions.docx"~~